LanHikari22/lan-setup-notes/lan/tasks/2025/000 Note Repo Migration Sept 8/issues/001 pulldown cmark to cmark escapes first obsidian tag on writeback.md

 frontmatter broke again.
 We need to create tests for small writeback cases we encounter.

-Spawn [[002 vscode rust analyzer does not work in integration test directory]] ^spawn-issue-07b5a7
+Spawn [002 vscode rust analyzer does not work in integration test directory](002%20vscode%20rust%20analyzer%20does%20not%20work%20in%20integration%20test%20directory.md) <a name="spawn-issue-07b5a7" />^spawn-issue-07b5a7

-Spawn [[011 Create integration tests for obsidian patch fixes for sept 8 migration]] ^spawn-task-b4d4c2
+Spawn [011 Create integration tests for obsidian patch fixes for sept 8 migration](../tasks/011%20Create%20integration%20tests%20for%20obsidian%20patch%20fixes%20for%20sept%208%20migration.md) <a name="spawn-task-b4d4c2" />^spawn-task-b4d4c2

 2025-09-30 Wk 40 Tue - 08:09 +03:00

 writeback now does not change delta-trace vault